Phillip C. Querin

-He is a member of the Bar’s Real Estate and Land Use Section, its Litigation Section, and its Debtor-Creditor Sections.
+He is a member of the Bar’s Real Estate and Land Use Section, its Litigation Section, and its Alternative Dispute Resolution Sections.
 Phil is intimately involved in Oregon real estate, having served over 20 years as legal counsel for the Portland Metropolitan Association of Realtors® (“PMAR”) and one of its predecessor organizations, the Washington County Association of Realtors®.
-He has continuously served on PMAR’s Risk Management Committee since its inception and has spoken frequently on current and critical issues facing the industry.
-He served on PMAR’s Forms Committee since its inception and in 1997, following the creation of Oregon Real Estate Forms, LLC (“OREF”) the statewide Realtor® forms provider, he has continuously served as legal counsel to its Forms Committee.
-In this capacity, Phil is responsible for the drafting and review of all real estate forms used by virtually all residential Realtors® throughout Oregon.
-He is a frequently requested speaker at many professional organizations including PKAR, its Million Dollar Club, its Owners and Managers Forums, the Women’s Council of Realtors®, the Central Oregon Association of Realtors®, the Yamhill County Association of Realtors®, the Eugene Association of Realtors® and the Douglas County Association of Realtors®.
+He continuously served on PMAR’s Risk Management Committee since its inception and has spoken frequently on current and critical real estate issues facing the industry.
+He served on PMAR’s Forms Committee since its inception and in 1997, following the creation of Oregon Real Estate Forms, LLC (“OREF”) the statewide Realtor® forms provider, he served as legal counsel to its Forms Committee for 20 years.
+In this capacity, Phil was responsible for the drafting and review of all real estate forms used by all residential Realtors® throughout Oregon.
+He is a frequently requested speaker at many professional organizations including PMAR, its Million Dollar Club, its Owners and Managers Forums, the Women’s Council of Realtors®, the Central Oregon Association of Realtors®, the Yamhill County Association of Realtors®, the Eugene Association of Realtors® and the Douglas County Association of Realtors®.
 He has also made presentations to the Oregon Real Estate Agency addressing OREF forms changes.

-For over 20 years Phil has authored periodic real estate articles that are widely read throughout the industry and frequently used as instructional material for brokerage company training.
-Together with PMAR, he reviews the industry's legislative initiatives in an effort to advance and improve real estate laws for consumers and the brokerage community.
+For over 30 years Phil has authored periodic real estate articles that are widely read throughout the industry and frequently used as instructional material for brokerage company training.
+Together with PMAR, he reviewed the industry's legislative initiatives in an effort to advance and improve real estate laws for consumers and the brokerage community.
 Phil has been a widely quoted expert in local newspapers, including the Portland Business Journal, The Oregonian, The Bend Bulletin, and The Daily Journal of Commerce.
-He serves as an expert witness in court on standards of care, as well as other real estate issues in court and arbitrations.
+He has testified as an expert witness in court on standards of care, as well as other real estate issues in court and arbitrations.

 As a real estate trial lawyer, Phil’s experience is unsurpassed.
-He has litigated, arbitrated or mediated a wide range of real estate disputes, from adverse possession, to foreclosure, trespass, rescission, contracts, fraud, and virtually every other type of real estate dispute arising in the industry.
-Similarly, on the transactional side, he’s drafted a multitude of real estate transactional forms, both for individual clients and industry clients.
-As a result, he is a frequent resource to other attorneys statewide regarding the purpose, intent, and effect of many real estate forms provisions, indirectly improving how real estate transactions are now handled throughout Oregon.
+He has litigated, arbitrated or mediated a wide range of real estate disputes, from adverse possession, to trespass, rescission, specific performance, fraud, and virtually every other type of real estate dispute arising in the industry.
+Similarly, on the transactional side, he’s drafted a multitude of real estate transactional forms, both for residential and commerical.
+As a result, Phil is a frequent resource to other attorneys statewide regarding the purpose, intent, and effect of many real estate forms provisions, legislation, and court and arbitration issues.
 In short, over his 40+ years of practice, if it deals with real estate, be it residential, commercial, or landlord/tenant, Phil’s probably done it.
 It is for this reason that he has been nominated by his peers as a real estate “SuperLawyer” continuously since 2007 to the present.
-Significantly, he is the only solo real estate attorney in the Portland-Metro area to hold this distinction.
+Significantly, he is the only solo attorney exlusively practicing real estate law in the Portland-Metro area.